FoxxBallard/Reciprocity-Loop-Directive/README.md

 ---

 [USAGE NOTICE]: This framework is a philosophical and logical guide provided "as-is" for educational and research purposes.
 Implementation and safety verification are the sole responsibility of the user.
 See DISCLAIMER.md for full terms and liability limitations.
+Mitigation: Anthropomorphic phrasings are meant to be functional/relational descriptions (how the system is designed and behaves) rather than claims about phenomenal consciousness or moral personhood.

 # The Reciprocity-Loop-Directive